WEMIX PLAY Adds NINJA SURVIVOR.Io And Rebirth Heroes: RPG To Its Growing Range Of Top-Tier Web3 Games

-(MENAFN- Zex PR Wire) Latest games from Korean game studios TO THE MOON and Dreamplay Games offer players on the world's biggest blockchain gaming platform new in-game experiences
+(MENAFN- GlobeNewsWire - Nasdaq) Latest games from Korean game studios TO THE MOON and Dreamplay Games offer players on the world's biggest blockchain gaming platform new in-game experiences

-Singapore, 2nd January 2024, ZEX PR WIRE , Leading global game developer Wemade is adding two new games – action survival thriller NINJA SURVIVOR and collectible RPG game Rebirth Heroes: RPG to the growing range of top-tier Web3 games available on WEMIX PLAY ( ), the world's biggest blockchain gaming platform.
+Singapore, Jan.
+02, 2024 (GLOBE NEWSWIRE) -- Leading global game developer Wemade is adding two new games - action survival thriller NINJA SURVIVOR and collectible RPG game Rebirth Heroes: RPG to the growing range of top-tier Web3 games available on WEMIX PLAY ( ), the world's biggest blockchain gaming platform.

 NINJA SURVIVOR